 - Eating soft foods can help with a sore throat, but drinking is more important than eating.
 The child is likely to start eating normally again after a few days.

-- Keeping the child home from school or day care until they are eating and drinking normally, no longer need pain medicine, and are sleeping well.
+- Keeping the child home from school or daycare until they can eat and drink normally, no longer need pain medicine, and are sleeping well.

-- Avoiding airplane travel for at least 2 weeks after surgery.
+- Avoiding airplane travel for at least 2 weeks after surgery due to air pressure changes when flying at high altitudes.

 A mild fever is typical on the day of surgery, but it is essential to call a doctor if the fever is 102°F or higher or if the child seems very unwell.
 Some noisy breathing and snoring for up to 2 weeks after surgery is not unusual, but this will usually stop once the swelling subsides.